Lachlan-Ikeguchi/LiaCAS/README.md

-LiaCAS Is A Computer Algebra System
+LiaCAS is a Computer Algebra System